kubernetes/enhancements/keps/sig-release/20200122-kubernetes-yearly-support-period.md

 An increase to the support period of Kubernetes also increases the human burden of maintenance on the patch management (Release Engineering), test-infra, k8s-infra, sig-pm/release, and regular SIG functioning.
 Some of these impacts have already been recognized and sub-projects have been set up to mitigate them.
-Still, there will be an unavoidable increased cost in dollars for infrastructure resources kept online 3 additional months.
+Still, there will be an unavoidable increased cost in dollars for infrastructure resources kept online 3 additional months, and additional engineering costs patching critical bugs in more versions.

 Other areas of possible concern are listed below, but WG LTS feels these are orthogonal, not blocked by this proposal, and may be addressed independently: